This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 How to Make a Paper Gift Card Holder

 In a few minutes, you can complete this easy Cricut project and have a beautiful way to give a gift card.
+With some coordinating cardstock patterns you can even create a gift card holders set to keep or give away that will look pro level!

 Navigate to Cricut Design Space and connect your computer to the Cricut Maker.
 Download the gift card holder file to your computer.